IvanIvanovVironit/GoogleMapLib/README.md

 }
 ```

-#### 3. Next you must call class MapsUtil() in your Kotlin class and implement functions and pass parameters into it.
+#### 3. Next you must call class MapsUtil() in your Kotlin class and implement functions with passed parameters.
 For example:
 ```kotlin
    val markerOptions = MapsUtil().geoLocate(